Please note: Changes may occur rapidly. You may wish to contact facilities directly.

 Honor Guard: On call.

 Military Family Life Counselor: The Hanscom Adult MFLC has been approved to provide video teleconference non-medical counseling to military service members of all branches of service and their family members.
-The video platform is a Defense Department secure and HIPAA compliant to protect private information.
+The video platform is OSD approved and HIPAA compliant to protect private information.
 To initiate counseling sessions, service members may call 781-315-7992 or email HanscomAdultMFLC@SRIMFLCTeam.com.

-Military Personnel/Customer Service: CAC cards are being issued Monday and Wednesday from 8 a.m. to noon.
-For CAC-related emergencies, call 781-760-1193.
+Military Personnel/Customer Service: All ID Cards services are available Monday through Friday from 8 a.m. to noon.
+Walk-in only.
+No appointments at this time.
+For ID Card questions, call 781-225-1438.
+For CAC-related mission-essential emergencies (i.e. first responders, commanders, etc), call 781-760-1193.
 For more information on CAC cards, including recent guidance issued that extends benefit access through Sept.
 30, visit here.

 Minuteman Commons: Existing reservations suspended until further notice.
 New requests can be submitted which will be approved/disapproved on a case-by-case basis.